bigfix/developer.bigfix.com/site/reference/types/task-folder.md

 # scheduled task of &lt;task folder&gt; : scheduled task

-Returns a list of the scheduled tasks of the specified task folder.Example: scheduled tasks of task folder &amp;quot;\&amp;quot; - Returns the 2.0 interface list of scheduled tasks from the specified folder.
+Returns a list of the scheduled tasks of the specified task folder.Example: scheduled tasks of task folder "\" - Returns the 2.0 interface list of scheduled tasks from the specified folder.

 # security descriptor of &lt;task folder&gt; : security descriptor